archeofoss/archeofoss2020/en/index.md

 We have received **41** proposals for papers and **7** proposals for workshops.
 Thank you for the large and highly qualified participation.

 The reviewing process has **already begun** and the Organising Commitee togeter with the Scentific Committee are on work on the submitted abstracts.
-We are very proud to announce that the next edition od ArcheoFOSS will be of a great scientific interest, with a vaiaty of themes, case-studies and methodological and theoretial consideration.
+We are very proud to announce that the next edition od ArcheoFOSS will be of a great scientific interest, with a variety of themes, case-studies and methodological and theoretial consideration.

 We are looking forward to share with the community the definitive conference programme!